 Attorney Pflaum is the right defender to make a difference in the outcome of a grand theft prosecution.

-HOW THE CRIMINAL LAWYER FOR GRAND THEFT HELPS BEFORE COURT BEGINS
+HOW THE CRIMINAL LAWYER FOR GRAND THEFT HELPS HIS CLIENT BEFORE COURT BEGINS

 Grand theft, also known as grand larceny, is the theft of money or property valued at more than $950.
 (See Penal Code section 487).